 Alternatively, take the train from Newcastle to Sunderland and walk back over the bridge along the waterfront for some scenic views.
 There’s ample car parking too, if you’re driving.

 Nearby there’s also time to squeeze in the historic St Peter’s Church and the Monkwearmouth Station Rail Museum, if they light your fire.

 Once inside the National Glass Centre, you can lose your marbles in the shop or get stuck into the regular glass blowing workshops.

-Look out for taster sessions in glass blowing as well as longer courses and classes.
+Look out for taster sessions in glass blowing as well as longer courses and specialist classes.